 Most people use computers and the internet in their everyday lives – and unfortunately so do criminals.
+In 2015, Australians lost $229 million to scams and 44% of losses occurred through email, over the internet or through a social media network platform.

-This section is about crimes of an electronic or online nature.
+Cybercrime is about crimes of an electronic or online nature.

 A crime where the use of a computer is integral to committing the offence.